cronobo/vfx/_posts/2019-02-02-groundbreaking-progress.md

 The update is now available since a few hours in Nexture Online (the public announcement has not been made yet but it's going live in a couple of days).

-We're also researching exciting technologies in more diverses VFX/Video Games specialties, such as Lighting and Texture compression.
+We're also researching exciting technologies in more diverses VFX/Video Games fields, such as Lighting and Texture compression.
 Stay tuned for what's coming next !